Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Tue Jul 09 2024
+Last update on Wed Jul 10 2024

-**176 day before 2025 ⏱**
+**175 day before 2025 ⏱**

-🤖 This README.md is updated with horror, by Gabot ❤️
+🤖 This README.md is updated with wickedness, by Gabot ❤️